hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/scheduled-create-token-system-contract.md

 - `ScheduleNativeTranslator` - This class will be responsible for handling the `scheduleCreateFungibleToken`, `scheduleCreateFungibleTokenWithCustomFees`, `scheduleCreateNonFungibleToken`, `scheduleCreateNonFungibleTokenWithCustomFees`, `scheduleUpdateTokenInfo` and selectors and dispatching them to the Schedule Service.
 - `ScheduleNativeCall` - This class provides methods and constants for decoding the given `HssCallAttempt` into the appropriate `TransactionBody` by using the `asSchedulableDispatchIn` method of the `Call` interfaced described below.
-- `GetScheduledInfoTranslator` - This class will be responsible for handling the `getScheduledFungibleTokenCreateTransaction`, `getScheduledNonFungibleTokenCreateTransaction` and `getScheduledTokenAddress` selectors and dispatching them to the Schedule Service.
+- `GetScheduledInfoTranslator` - This class will be responsible for handling the `getScheduledFungibleTokenCreateTransaction` and `getScheduledNonFungibleTokenCreateTransaction` selectors and dispatching them to the Schedule Service.
 - `GetScheduledTokenInfoCall` - This class provides methods and constants for decoding the `ScheduleGetInfoResponse` into a `PricedResult`.
 - `GetScheduledNonFungibleTokenInfoCall` - This class provides methods and constants for decoding the `ScheduleGetInfoResponse` into a `PricedResult`.